Might & Magic X: Legacy: Reception

 Might & Magic X: Legacy received generally mixed reviews gaining 71/100 points on Metacritic aggregating website.
 Richard Cobbett of PC Gamer found the tenth installment of Might & Magic to be, despite its shortcomings, a successful tribute to the retro-style of gaming, stating that "what gives Legacy its old school charm though is that as much as it's weighed down by an obviously low budget and the mechanical sacrifices of jumping back a decade, there's a love for its style underpinning the action."
 Daniel Tack of Game Informer also praised the throwback approach and allowing options to players, calling it "refreshing to be given the tools to set up potential failure in an industry that’s continually pushing toward 'Push a button during this quick time event to win.'"
 Rowan Kaiser of Joystiq, however, while praising retro-style also favorably compared its changes to the game's previous installments, noting that "where previous games could open too much, with wild swings in difficulty and horribly unbalanced character classes, M&M 10 feels exceptionally well-guided and controlled."

 Brett Todd of GameSpot though criticized the story as not as developed, calling the opening in particular "as exciting as listening to someone recite a tax return".
 One other additional point of critique was that of Ubisoft's Uplay service with Eurogamer's Stace Harman writing that "unfortunately, not everything is gloriously old-school - as Ubisoft's insistence that the game authenticate through its Uplay platform attests.
 There's no perceptible benefit to the player in this, just the potential for more complication".
-Although the game was described as having "sketchy difficulty and paper-thin dialog", Niche Gamer nevertheless found Might & Magic X: Legacy to be an addictive game that fans of the genre would enjoy.

 On Steam distribution product pages the game scores 63% on recent and 68% (out of 1931 reviews) on overall users recommending the game.